 USP users are expected to provide valid and appropriate charging instructions at the time of the initial order, and to provide timely updates for any changes to those charging instructions.
 USPs are expected to process updates from users in a timely fashion (generally, within one full billing cycle).
 USPs that experience problems with provided charging instructions should contact the user’s respective Business Office.

-USPs should be able, and prepared, to substantiate the billed amounts and provide information to the user about the services provided.
+USPs are expected to substantiate the billed amounts and provide information to the user about the services provided.
 This substantiation may take many forms including, but not limited to, the journal entry memo fields, standalone invoices from the USP’s optimized subsystem, or emails provided to users.
-Relevant information includes a description of the item or service provided, service provider order number, name of requestor, and service date(s).
-Service date is typically the budget date in the journal entry.
+At a minimum, USPs are expected to be able to provide substantiation documentation upon request from either the user (or representative), the billed COA’s owner (or representative), or an internal compliance request.

 E. Timing of Transaction Billing